Path-Check/privacy-security-GAEN/Policies_and_Procedures/GAEN-Mobile-Components-and-Justification-List.md

 * Webview - Currently being used for Tableau analytics on some GAEN apps

-* Reanimated Bottom Sheet - ⚠️ Currently Unsure

-* Regression - ⚠️Currently Unsure

 * TS Data JSON - Used for deserializing JSON responses

+### Packages Under Review
+* Async Storage - Key/Value storage system for React Native.
+Being used for app specific data.
+Stores data right in app “local storage”.  ⚠️ This package is deprecated - should be removed with another localstorage library.
+* MaskedView - ⚠️ Shows an opaque view that is hidden from the user but still rendered.
+* NodeFetch - ⚠️ Core functionality for retrieving data.
+Remove and see if the app fails without.
+* React Native Gesture Handling - ⚠️ May not be used - only used in a jest config.
+May be removed.
+* Reanimated Bottom Sheet - ⚠️ Currently Under Review

+* Regression - ⚠️ Currently Under Review